-Its juice looks like what you'd get if you put your lawn trimmings in a blender, but proponents of wheatgrass claim that it offers potent health benefits.
-They say it can strengthen the immune system, detoxify the body, and ward off disease.
+Wheatgrass juice may look like what you'd get if you put your lawn trimmings in a blender.
+But fans say it can strengthen the immune system, detoxify the body, and ward off disease.
 Folk medicine practitioners once used wheatgrass for everything from treating constipation to easing the pain of rheumatism.

 What Is Wheatgrass?